 - A certificate program generally will be available to all undergraduate students, subject to the restrictions below.
 Exceptions must be clearly justified in the certificate proposal.

 - All proposals for a certificate must originate from the faculty of the academic unit offering the certificate or, in the case of a multi-disciplinary certificate, from the faculty of each participating academic unit.
 Proposals must be endorsed by the appropriate College dean(s) and by the Provost.

 - In addition to the academic requirements for the certificate, the proposal must define the procedures for management of the program and for awarding certificates.
 The design and wording of certificates must be approved by the Provost and a draft must be submitted with the proposal.

 - A certificate program must comprise at least twelve semester hours in a coherent program, of which at least nine semester hours are upper-division coursework (numbered 3000 or above).
 A multi-disciplinary certificate program will additionally require that courses be taken from more than one academic unit and that at least three semester hours be taken outside the student's major field.
 Cross-listed courses may be counted as being outside the student's major field.

 - No more than 6 semester hours of Special Topics courses may be included in a certificate program.
 No more than a total of 4 semester hours of Special Problems or Undergraduate Research courses may be included in a certificate program.

-- Courses required by name and number in a student's major degree program may not be used in satisfying the course requirements for a certificate.
-However, courses used in a certificate also may be used to fulfill elective requirements (free electives, technical electives, humanities electives, social sciences electives, etc.) in the student's major degree program.
+- Courses required by name and number in a student's major degree program can not be used in satisfying the course requirements for a certificate.

 - A course may not be counted toward more than one certificate and/or minor.